 Even if students want to learn how to access books and explore the library, they may have anxiety around reaching high school (or whatever their age) without knowing.
 This anxiety can prevent them from asking the librarian.
 If the librarian has a cold demeanor (or is more focused on policing library rules than helping), this could also turn off students.

-Create Positive Association with Books
+Create Positive Associations with Books

 While those of us who grew up loving books often think of libraries as magical places (a la Matilda), those that were punished or mocked for reading may find them completely foreign.